publiclab/image-sequencer/docs/MODULES.md

            .run()
 ```

 ## overlay-module

-This module is used for overlaying an Image over another .
+This module is used for overlaying an Image over another.

 #### Usage

 ```js